maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 authorByline: CEO (Chief Executive Officer)
 ---

-# Ultimate Guide on "How to Borrow from a DeFi Protocol"
+# Ultimate Guide on "How Does DeFi Lending Work"

 In the world of finance, the age-old practice of secure lending and borrowing has traditionally been the domain of banks and established financial institutions.
 Whenever individuals required a loan, mortgage, or credit, they instinctively turned to their trusted banks.
 However, DeFi, or Decentralized Finance, has revolutionized the world of traditional finance.